 Health insurance is available from various local agencies.
 Depending on your age and health, a middle-tier plan with nil excess can cost you around £1,000 per year and will increase from the age of 55 upwards.

-The pay-as-you-go option is also available; regular “maintenance” visits to a doctor won’t break your bank.
+The pay-as-you-go option is also available; regular “maintenance” visits to a doctor won’t break the bank.
 For example, a GP consultation can cost you £20-30.

 Do I need a visa to visit North Cyprus?

-No visa is required for citizens of most European countries, including the UK.
+No visa is required for North American citizens and most European countries, including the UK.

 How do I get my residency permit?